zurutech/zurutech.github.io/_posts/2020-09-29-continuous-integration-with-unreal-engine-4.md

         - docker
 ```

 Perhaps the bash scripting is a big heavy to follow, but it does its work well.
-In short, we install clang, git, bash and dos2unix on an alpine container, and then we search for all the `.cpp` or `.hpp` or `.h` or `.cc` files in the repository, but not in its submodules, and we first use `dos2unix` to check the encoding of all the files and in case there is one not in UTF-8, we print them and exit.
+In short, we install `clang`, `git`, `bash`, and `dos2unix` on an alpine container, and then we search for all the `.cpp` or `.hpp` or `.h` or `.cc` files in the repository, but not in its submodules, and we first use `dos2unix` to check the encoding of all the files and in case there is one not in UTF-8, we print them and exit.
 After that we invoke the `clang-format -i -style=file $file` on every file.
 If a file changes, it means that it has been committed without being properly formatted, thus we exit with failure after printing the list of the fails wrongly formatted.

 Al the "mess" with `bash -c $command || true` is because of some well-know issue of the GitLab YAML parser + its execution of the parsed command into the container.